pglen/compiler/README.md

  * That is simple?
  * That is safe?
  * That can reuse previous code, objects, libraries?
- * That can get injection from high / low level extensions
+ * That can get injection from high / medium / low / ASM level extensions

 //# EOF